Computer Science + Health Information Management, B.A.

 6. Function effectively as a member of a team in developing computing technology and solving technical problems.

-7. Synthesize computational methods and health information management principles to design, evaluate, or secure health data systems that meet clinical, regulatory, and privacy obligations in real healthcare environments.
+7. Synthesize computational methods and health information management principles to design, evaluate or secure health data systems that meet clinical, regulatory and privacy obligations in real health care environments.

 University Undergraduate Core32-35